 Step 6.
 Pay the MRV Fee

 On the day of your interview you must pay a nonrefundable visa application fees.
-The fee for most nonimmigrant visas that require a petition is $190 as of June 2017.
-The fee is payable in US dollars or in CFA.
+The fee for most nonimmigrant visas that require a petition is $190 or 133,000 XOF (West African CFA franc) as of July 2022.
+The fee is payable in U.S. dollars or in CFA.

 For some visa classes and nationalities, additional issuance fees may apply.
 Current information on all types of non-immigrant visa fees can be found here.